This Life of Our Venerable

 mentally,

-Is there a man to be found in the desert who has surpassed
+not accomplished?
+Is there a man to be found in the desert who

-ascetic course.
-But there is no man who has attained
+gone through the ascetic course.
+But there is no man who has

-perfection.
-Before you lie unknown struggles greater than
+attained perfection.
+Before you lie unknown struggles greater

-those you have already accomplished.
-That you may know how
+than those you have already accomplished.
+That you may know

 like the renowned patriarch Abraham and go to the monastery